-How to calculate percent change
+How to calculate the percent change?

-The percentage change differs from percent increase and percent decrease in the sense that we can see both directions of the change.
+Percentage change differs from percent increase and percent decrease in the sense that we can see both directions of the change.
 For example, the percent increase calculator calculates the amount of increase, in which we would say, "x percent increase".
 The percent decrease calculator calculates the amount of decrease, in which we would say, "x percent decrease".
 The percent change calculator would yield a result in which we would say, "x percent increase or decrease".

 Percent change formula